rkttu/dotnet-fba-templates/README.md

 - **Portable**: Easy to share and distribute as a single file
 - **Modern C#**: Support for latest C# features including top-level programs
 - **AOT Ready**: Templates include AOT (Ahead-of-Time) compilation support options
+- **Expandable**: Can be converted to full projects later using `dotnet project convert your_code.cs` when more complexity is needed

 ## Installation